serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 * /app/Objects/Query.php = PHP Class that holds mysqli queries for CRUD operations.

-You also need to instantiate `Query` object and complete the `address.php`
+You also need to instantiate `Query` object and complete the `app/address.php`

 # Finished